Wimborne Railway Society Exhibitions

 Sunday – 10am until 4pm.

-A free heritage bus service will operate between Wimborne Town Square and the School at frequent intervals.
-A Flower Show has been advertised for the Saturday at the Allendale Centre in Wimborne.
+It is hoped that, again, a free heritage bus service will operate between Wimborne Town Square and the School at frequent intervals.

 Refreshments will be available during the exhibition in the cafeteria on the lower ground floor.
 Look out for the tables with flowers!